CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 * Rick Rodriguez: I implemented functionality that allows the mobile app to communicate with Google Drive by using the Google Drive API.
 Our application allows the user to log in to a Google Drive account and upload recorded data sessions to that Drive account via their mobile device.
 Relevant files can be found here: https://github.com/CS3398-Mutants-WeGood/Motion-Capture-App/commit/880ecbb86d14980b17baae02d183c998f94dd59f

+* Bo Heyse: I modified Apple's CoreBluetooth framework to allow for multiple Bluetooth devices to be connected to the application so a user can record multiple points of motion.
+I also modified the listing table to allow all connections to be shown and for the ability to connect to all devices at once or connect to only one.
+The code that was checked in can be viewed here: https://github.com/CS3398-Mutants-WeGood/Motion-Capture-App/commit/6767f8f8c996de0d3259f017b0abd2e79b98f78e

+* Hunter Anderson:

+* Tyler Perkins:

 To-do list:
 * Get fimiliar with the development tools to start making the app
 * Get Xcode installed on a virtual box on all the Windows machine